-▷ 21.11 Draw the SPT from 0 for the network defined in Exercise 21.1 and for its reverse.
+>21.12 Draw the SPT from 0 for the network defined in Exercise 21.1 and for its reverse.
 Give the parent-link representation of both trees.

-21.12 Consider the edges in the network defined in Exercise 21.1 to be undirected edges, such that each edge corresponds to equal-weight edges in both directions in the network.
-Answer Exercise 21.11 for this corresponding network.
+21.13 Consider the edges in the network defined in Exercise 21.1 to be undirected edges such that each edge corresponds to equal-weight edges in both directions in the network.
+Answer Exercise 21.12 for this corresponding network.

-- > 21.13 Change the direction of edge 0-2 in Figure 21.2.
-Draw two different SPTs that are rooted at 2 for this modified network. - ▷ 21.14 Write a code fragment that, using a parent-link representation of an SPT, prints out each of the paths to the root. - ▷ 21.15 Write a code fragment that, using a paths-matrix representation of all shortest paths in a network, prints out all of those paths, in the style of Figure 21.3.
+▷ 21.14 Change the direction of edge 0-2 in Figure 21.2.
+Draw two different SPTs that are rooted at 2 for this modified network.

+21.15 Write a method that uses the pathR method from a single-source implementation to put references to the edges on the path from the source v to a given vertex w in a Java Vector.

+21.16 Write a method that uses the path method from an all-paths implementation to put references to the edges on the path from a given vertex v to another given vertex w in a Java Vector.

+21.17 Write a program that uses your method from Exercise 21.16 to print out all of the paths, in the style of Figure 21.3.

-21.16 Give an example that shows how we could know that a path from s to t is shortest without knowing the length of a shorter path from s to x for some x.
+21.18 Give an example that shows how we could know that a path from s to t is shortest without knowing the length of a shorter path from s to x for some x.